|Back to Back Issues Page|

 There is also disturbing research that calcium supplements, and most likely when used to "enrich" grains too, contribute to blindness.
 For elderly folk who are sedentary the mineral isn't absorbed into bone remodeling but is laid down in the coronary arteries and the eyes.

 RetrogradationThere's no question about it, grains do raise blood glucose.
 That is an entirely natural process managed by two hormones from the pancreas.
-But in "insulin-resistant" folk, read half the population eating the typical Western industrial diet, this process goes haywire.
+But in "insulin-resistant" folk, read half the population eating the typical industrial diet, this process goes haywire.

 The result is obesity, type-2 diabetes and all the ensuing chronic degenerative diseases.